Khorne is the Chaos God of War, master of slaughter and Taker of Skulls.

-Instead for a Double he can lash his tentacles to an enemy 6” away for the chance of as much damage as the value of the ability (on a 6, 1 damage on a 4 or 5).
+In addition, for a Double, he can lash his tentacles to an enemy 6” away for the chance to do quite some damage: you roll 2 dice and assign 1 damage for each 4 or 5, or as much as the ability’s value on a 6.

 The Flesh Hounds were initially introduced in the Khorne Demons warband and are now available also in the Bloodbound, however they don’t have any special ability.

 They are on the expensive side with 4 Attacks at Strength 4 for 2/4 damage, but with 8″ Movement they are also the fastest unit available in the warband.

 20 Wounds and Toughness 4 can allow some wiggle room for survival.

 - Daemonic Maw (Double, Magore): a chance to do random damage to an engaged enemy.

 - Bloodscent (Triple, Riptooth): perform a bonus move with all friendly characters within range of him.

 Magore is a Chaos Champion (the leader of the Blood Warriors) without access to the Gorefist, but with a pretty similar ability: Daemonic Maw.

 Zharkus and Ghartok are Blood Warriors with Goreaxe and Gorefist, with access to same profile and abilities at an increased cost.